One question we always get asked, and one many first-time buyers are unaware of is “what exactly is the exchange of contracts?”

 Before the contracts can be exchanged and completion can be done, a solicitor may want to also see proof of buildings insurance as a minimum.
 As part of the conditions of your mortgage contract, you always will need buildings insurance.
 As well as these its good idea to get income protection and critical illness protection started as well as the buildings insurance, to make sure you’re fully covered.

-If you need to know more about the exchange of contracts or any other steps in house buying, then talk to us at Warrington Mortgage Centre and we’ll be more than happy to advise.
+If you need to know more about the exchange of contracts or any other steps in buying a house, then talk to us at Warrington Mortgage Centre and we’ll be more than happy to advise.
 We can be reached on 01925573328.

 Our team of experts have multiple years of experience in the mortgage field and have helped many customers move homes smoothly and efficiently.